Operator SVD with Neural Networks via Nested Low-Rank Approximation: On Standard Linear Algebra Techniques

-The Rayleigh--Ritz method is a numerical algorithm to approximate eigenvalues~\citep{Trefethen--Bau2022}.
-The idea is to use an orthonormal basis of some smaller-dimensional subspace and solve the surrogate eigenvalue problem of smaller dimension projected on the subspace.
+One may question the advantages of learning the ordered eigenfunctions via nesting compared to first learning the subspace and then determining the order within the subspace using the \emph{Rayleigh--Ritz method} in numerical linear algebra, which is a numerical algorithm to approximate eigenvalues~\citep{Trefethen--Bau2022}.
+The idea of Rayleigh--Ritz is to use an orthonormal basis of some smaller-dimensional subspace and solve the surrogate eigenvalue problem of smaller dimension projected on the subspace.
 The quality of the Rayleigh--Ritz approximation depends on the user-defined orthonormal basis $\{|\phi_j\rangle\}_{j=1}^d$.
 That is, as the basis better captures the desired eigenmodes of the target operator, the approximation becomes more accurate.
 Otherwise, for example, if an eigenmode is orthogonal to the subspace of the eigenbasis, it cannot be found by this procedure.
 For completeness, we describe the procedure at the end of this section.

 Given this standard tool, one may ask whether it is necessary to learn the ordered singular functions as done by NeuralSVD, SpIN, and NeuralEF.
-Instead, since NeuralSVD with LoRA (\ie without nesting) can approximately learn the top-$L$ eigensubspace (Theorem~\ref{thm:subspace}), one can consider applying Rayleigh--Ritz with the learned functions from LoRA+NeuralSVD.
-Though the idea is valid and the full EVD of $L\times L$ matrix in Rayleigh--Ritz would be virtually at no cost, we remark that the two-stage procedure has several drawbacks compared to the direct approach with NeuralSVD.
+Instead, since by minimizing LoRA objective we can approximately learn the top-$L$ eigensubspace (Theorem~\ref{thm:subspace}), one can consider applying Rayleigh--Ritz with the learned functions trained by LoRA.
+Though the idea is valid and the full EVD of $L\times L$ matrix in Rayleigh--Ritz would be virtually at no additional cost, we remark that the two-stage procedure has several drawbacks compared to the direct approach with NeuralSVD.
 First, note that the learned functions with the LoRA objective are necessarily orthogonal and Gram--Schmidt process should be applied for obtaining the orthonormal basis before Rayleigh--Ritz.
 Note, however, that Gram--Schmidt becomes nontrivial in function spaces, as we need to compute the inner products and norms of functions at each step.
 Moreover, computing the inner products $\langle \phi_i|\Tc \phi_j\rangle$ to compute the reduced operator as described below may introduce an additional estimation error.